 What to Expect

-In addition to guiding expertise, I will bring delicious food (breakfast and late morning snacks for wildlife watching or lunch for hikes); beverages, high quality spotting scopes; binoculars and a few field guides.
+In addition to guiding expertise, I will bring a delicious variety of food (breakfast and late morning snacks for wildlife watching or lunch for hikes); beverages, high quality spotting scopes; binoculars and a few field guides.
 You will be asked to sign a National Park standard Acknowledgement of Risk form on the day of your trip.

 What to Bring

-Please remember to bring: your own water bottle (to reduce waste); warm layers for cool morning temperatures, including a rain/wind proof jacket and closed footwear with slip-resistant soles; hat and sunscreen; your camera, and whatever other viewing or recording devices you like to use in addition to those provided (high quality spotting scopes (Swarovski) and binoculars).
+Please remember to bring: your own water bottle (to reduce waste); warm layers for cool morning temperatures, including a rain/wind proof jacket and closed footwear with slip-resistant soles; hat and sunscreen; insect repellent; your camera, and whatever other viewing or recording devices you like to use in addition to those provided (high quality spotting scopes (Swarovski) and binoculars).
 For liability reasons, firearms are not allowed on our tours.

 If you cancel more than 30 days before your trip date, you will receive a full refund minus a $50 processing fee.
 If it is 5 to 29 days before your trip date, then you will receive a 50% refund.
 Refunds are usually not provided within 5 days of your booking, but please contact me if exceptional circumstances are keeping you from your tour.
 I will worry if you just don't show up!
 I may be able to make alternative arrangements.
 A full refund will apply, less the $50 processing fee, if I am able to re-book your date.